-If you've read to the end of this blog you've met 24 year old Gregory, leader of the activist group, "Army of the Young," who believes that technological changes impacting us will lead either to total submersion of humanity or to the creative blossoming our kind has longed for.
+Readers of this blog will be familiar with 24 year old Gregory, leader of the activist group, "Army of the Young," who believes that technological changes impacting us will lead either to total submersion of humanity or to the creative blossoming our kind has longed for.
 I hadn't talked to Gregory since we met a few weeks ago at the Bakersfield Woolworth's, and I wanted to know what he thought about the global response to the coronavirus pandemic.
 I called him and suggested we meet again at the same Woolworth's, but Gregory has been doing his organizing on zoom, and he wanted to meet that way.
 I have an old Mac, and luckily it and I were able to handle the technology.

 I was ready to scorn the zoom experience, but I was surprised and a little unsettled by how quickly I got used to the two-dimensional, fleshless image of Gregory.
 The only dimension we shared was time.
 Below is a transcript of our conversation.

 I could see busy young people walking back and forth behind him, tending to fax machines and computers.
 Gregory wore an "Army of the Young" t-shirt.
 His hair was long, but he was shaven.
 He smiled disarmingly.

 Gregory: Hello, Harry!
 I enjoy reading about your adventures with your spirit guides, Betty and Robert.

 Me: You should make a trip out here and meet them.
 They could add some dimensions to your movement.